 AWS Lambda is the core service for building Serverless applications in AWS.
 It allows you to create functions that are executed in response to events.
 You only pay for the time the function is executing.
 You can monitor functions and attach a wide variety of event triggers.
 You only have to select the runtime for the function you are creating and then you can start writing your code.
-The only limitation is that you have to use one of the programming languages that AWS provides.
+The only limitation was that you had to use one of the supported programming languages that AWS provided by default.
 Well, this is no longer the case.
-Now you can create Lambda functions written in any kind of language by providing a custom runtime which teaches the Lambda function to understand the syntax of the language you want to use.
-In this Lab, you will be guided into the creation of a Lambda Layer which will contain the runtime configuration and the creation of a function that executes Bash shell commands.
+Now you can create Lambda functions written in any kind of language by providing a custom runtime that allows the Lambda function to run code in the language of your choice.
+In this lab, you will be guided into the creation of a Lambda Layer which will contain the runtime configuration and the creation of a function that executes Bash shell commands.

 Upon completion of this Lab you will be able to:

 August 30th, 2021 - Updated description and overview to improve clarity

 April 16th, 2021 - Moved validation checks to the most relevant lab step for more immediate validation feedback

 March 9th, 2021, - Update AWS Lambda instructions and screenshots to reflect latest user-interface changes

 February 7th, 2021 - Improved the reliability of the lab

 January 22nd, 2021 - Updated AWS Lambda lab steps to reflect latest user interface updates